 I’m visiting at the FinTech Stage, a new experiment at BAI’s fall conference.
 This morning’s session includes a great panel on the future of fintech.
 Moderated by JP Nicols, chair of Next Money in the United States, this is a great line-up.
 Pascal Bouvier (Santander), Ron Shevlin (Cornerstone Advisors), Rumi Morales (Chicago Merc Exchange), and Mike Sigal (500 Startups).
-There’s still time to catch the panel via the live stream.
+You can catch a similar panel and a discussion of fintech trends at future BAI events.

 AI, open banking platforms, machine learning, and digital customer experience are the first topics — within minutes of the start!